-How long has Adventure Consultants been in operation?
+How long have Adventure Consultants been in operation?

 Adventure Consultants started in 1990 and we have been guiding internationally ever since.

 A few outfitters ‘claim’ to have the same level of experience and prestige with that of Adventure Consultants.
-In this league, what makes you a first choice for your climbers?
+In this league, what makes you the first choice for your climbers?